 Reporting Miti gatio n Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes GEO-4b: Mitigation of expansive soils. x Ongoing The design requirements indicated in the measure are being implemented through the final design by the D-B as described.
 Geotechnical studies are being conducted by Parikh under subcontract with PGH Wong.
 Studies and results are submitted to JPB as completed.
 HAZ-2a: Conduct a Phase II Environmental Site Assessment prior to construction. x Complete A Phase II Environmental Assessment was completed prior to construction by the JPB consultant, and the results were provided to BBI, and the required mitigation is being implemented prior to the initiation of construction activities.
-HAZ-2b: Implement engineering controls and best management practices during construction. x x Ongoing Field activities are being monitored daily for significant color changes or odors which may indicate contamination.
-In addition, an assessment of the two existing subsurface pipes by certified Asbestos Consultant occurred during this reporting period, and a specification describing the methods of removal and disposal is currently in progress.
-HYD-1: Implement construction dewatering treatment, if necessary. x x Ongoing Facilities & BMPs are in place to deal with this requirement should it arise in the OCS foundations.
-HYD-4: Minimize floodplain impacts by minimizing new impervious areas for TPFs or relocating these facilities. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
+HAZ-2b: Implement engineering controls and best management practices during construction.
+X x Ongoing Field activities are being monitored daily for significant color changes or odors which may indicate contamination.
+In addition, during this reporting period, a certified Asbestos Consultant finalized specifications describing the removal, disposal, and monitoring methods for two existing subsurface pipes within the right of way.
+Removal and disposal by a certified Asbestos Contractor, as well as the associated monitoring by the certified Asbestos Consultant, is planned to occur during a future reporting period.
+HYD-1: Implement construction dewatering treatment, if necessary. x X Ongoing Facilities & BMPs are in place to deal with this requirement should it arise in the OCS foundations.

+Reporting Miti gatic n Tim ina Mitigation Measure Pre- Construction Construction Post- Construction Operation 6 Status Status Notes HYD-4: Minimize floodplain impacts by minimizing new impervious areas for TPFs or relocating these facilities. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 The TPFs in Construction Segments 2 & 4 are currently in final design and design for TPFs in Construction Segments 1 & 3 has begun.
-The design minimizes

-Miti gatio n Tim Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes hardscape only to required structure foundations; yard areas are to receive a pervious material.
+The design minimizes hardscape only to required structure foundations; yard areas are to receive a pervious material.
 HYD-5: Provide for electrical safety at TPFs subject to periodic or potential flooding. x x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
 The TPFs in Construction Segments 2 & 4 are currently in final design and design for TPFs in Construction Segments 1 & 3 has begun.
 The design plan currently raises the TPFs above the floodplain.
 HYD-7: Implement sea level rise vulnerability assessment and adaptation plan. x Ongoing The JPB has initiated this measure and preparation of the sea level rise vulnerability assessment and adaptation plan is underway.
 NOI-1a: Implement Construction Noise Control Plan. x x Ongoing The Noise and Vibration Control Plan has been submitted and is being implemented.
 Field activity is monitored per the Plan.
 If allowable noise levels are near or exceed allowable noise levels, mitigation such as blankets are used from that point forward.
-NOI-1b: Conduct site- specific acoustical analysis of ancillary facilities based on the final mechanical equipment and site design and implement noise control treatments where required. x Ongoing The design requirements indicated in the measure are being implemented through the final design as described.
-PGH Wong has completed analysis and design and issued for JPB review.